 Change is hard.
 Change management makes it easier.
 To get your change management initiative to stick, it needs a strong foundation.
 That’s where sponsorship and evangelism come in.
 They are necessary first steps when adopting G Suite.

 Today’s workplaces are evolving.
 Collaboration needs to happen faster than ever, and a digital solution like G Suite can connect teams around the world.
 Migration to G Suite requires that business objectives are aligned with your IT infrastructure.
 A change management strategy and plan that involves sponsorship and evangelism is the ideal place to start so your organization embraces life in G Suite.

 A recent McKinsey study showed a significantly higher ROI for projects with excellent change management — a 143% increase.
-A proper change management plan addressing workplace cloud collaboration will increase efficiency and productivity, but where to begin?
+A proper change management plan addressing workplace cloud collaboration will increase efficiency and productivity, but where do you begin?

 Begin with Sponsorship